open-sauced/maintainer-intro-course/how-to-setup-your-project.md

 - guidelines for code and style conventions
 - guidelines for creating pull requests

-For an in-depth look into how to create a strong `CONTRIBUTING.md` file, please read through this [OpenSauced article](https://dev.to/opensauced/how-to-make-a-delicious-contributing-guide-4bp3).
+For an in-depth look into how to create a strong CONTRIBUTING file, please read through this [OpenSauced article](https://dev.to/opensauced/how-to-make-a-delicious-contributing-guide-4bp3).

 ## How to Create Issue Templates